 As a yoga teacher, you will often be asked if it is okay to practice yoga during mensuration.
-Many students are taught that practicing yoga poses, especially inversion, during the menstrual cycle is unhealthy and unsafe and that it should be strictly avoided.
-On the other hand, there are many yoga instructors who say that doing inversions during menstruation is not a problem at all.
+Many students are taught that practising yoga poses, especially inversion, during the menstrual cycle is unhealthy and unsafe and that it should be strictly avoided.
+On the other hand, many yoga instructors say that doing inversions during menstruation is not a problem at all.
 Yoga teachers and yoga teacher trainers are quite divided in their views about this topic.